 - In the last minute of whipping, add in the vanilla and salt and allow that to incorporate.

-- Once the mixer bowl has cooled down to only slightly warm and has medium soft peaks, it’s ready to go.
+- The marshmallow is ready once the mixer bowl has cooled down to only slightly warm and has medium soft peaks – the peaks shouldn’t be too hard, but should still hold their shape for a moment before sagging.
 Working quickly, use a silicone spatula to pour the mixture into the parchment lined pyrex and push it up to the sides and smooth out the top.
 Sprinkle some of the arrowroot/sugar mixture on the top, but leave most of it for later to coat the marshmallows when you cut them up.

 - Let cool for 6-8 hours.